 18 hectares of vineyards, some are over 100 years old, spread out over 4 different geographical locations:

 Le Camp de l’Argent, Les Dolmens, La Garrigue and Taupels.

 On the unique granite soils of Ansignan, between 280 and 400 meters above sea level, in an area man has lived for more than 4000 years: Dolmens (ancient tombs), stone age blast furnaces, a Roman bridge rebuilt during the Middle Ages, and of course vineyards.

 3 people, 1 from the village of Ansignan, work these vines in the heart of Fenouillèdes.

 3 families revitalizing a village in the Pyrenées Orientales.
-Bringing in people to look after the vines, the countryside walls, the pathways, the flowers, the birds, the school, the bar, and why not a herd of animals, herb gardens and beehives for tomorrow… It’s all about rehabilitating land to revive our heritage.
+Bringing in people to look after the vines, the countryside walls, the pathways, the flowers, the birds, the school, the bar, and why not a herd of animals, herb gardens for tomorrow… It’s all about rehabilitating land to revive our heritage.

 "Nothing equals the joy of a man having a drink, other than the joy of the wine being drunk."